 Have you ever wondered why hosting plans cost the way they do, and, more importantly, why you agree to pay the price?
-Is there any similarity in the ways people make a choice when it comes to a purchase in general and the choice of a hosting in particular?
+Is there any similarity in the ways people make a choice when it comes to purchasing in general and the choice of hosting in particular?
 Let’s see.

 Making a choice